 Interim Deputy Director

-Bernard G. Deazley, IV was appointed as the Acting Assistant Director, VA Portland Health Care System (VAPORHCS) in January 2015.
+Bernard G. Deazley, IV was appointed as the Interim Deputy Director VA Portland Health Care System (VAPORHCS) in January 2015.
 He has served as the Assistant Director VAPORHCS since October 2013.
 Prior to his appointment, Mr. Deazley served as the Executive Assistant to Chief of Staff at the Portland VAMC.
 Mr. Deazley joined the VA as coop student in 1993 following graduate school.
 During his VA tenure, Mr. Deazley has held positions of progressive responsibility in research and development, primary care, mental health, operative care and the executive staff.
 Mr. Deazley has also served at the VA Puget Sound Healthcare System.

-Mr. Deazley is a graduate of the Annenberg Leadership Institute and VHAís Healthcare Leadership Develop Program.
+Mr. Deazley is a graduate of the Annenberg Leadership Institute and VHA’s Healthcare Leadership Develop Program.
 Mr. Deazley received his Bachelor of Science degree from Willamette University (Salem, Oregon) in 1991.
 In 1993, he earned his Master of Public Administration degree at the Lewis & Clark College (Portland, Oregon).

 Mr. Deazley is a Fellow in the American College of Healthcare Executives.